 Ligolo-ng

-# Modern pivoting tool — creates a TUN interface
+# Modern pivoting tool that creates a TUN interface — clean and transparent

 ./proxy -selfcert